Coherent modeling of longitudinal causal effects on binary outcomes: Introduction

-However, when $Y$ is binary and the link $g$ is the log or the identity function, even for the simple point exposure case, a baseline mean model $P(Y=1\mid A_0=0, L_0 = l_0; \zeta)$ is not variation independent of the SMM and hence can be ``uncongenial'' \citep{meng1994multiple}.
-In this case, maximum likelihood estimation requires constrained optimization in a restricted parameter space, and with a new covariate value for $L_0$, the maximum likelihood estimator (MLE) $(\hat{\alpha}_{\text{mle}}, \hat{\zeta}_\text{zeta})$ may still imply a fitted risk $\hat{P}(Y=1\mid A_0=1, L_0=0)$ to be greater than one.
-Additionally, the g-estimators fail to be truly doubly robust because of the uncongenial baseline model.
+An outstanding problem in the application of SNMMs to realistic setting is that when the outcome $Y$ is binary and the link $g$ is the log or the identity function, even for the simple point exposure case, a baseline mean model $P(Y=1\mid A_0=0, L_0 = l_0; \zeta)$ {is variation dependent on, and hence can be incompatible with, the SMM}.
+In this case, maximum likelihood estimation requires constrained optimization in a restricted parameter space, and with a new covariate value for $L_0$, the maximum likelihood estimator (MLE) $(\widehat{\alpha}_{\text{mle}}, \widehat{\zeta}_\text{mle})$ may still imply a fitted risk $\widehat{P}(Y=1\mid A_0=1, L_0=l_0)$ to be greater than one.
+Additionally, the g-estimators fail to be ``truly doubly robust'' \citep{wang2021estimation} because of the incompatible baseline model.
 On the other hand, when the link $g$ is the logistic function, it is not possible to use g-estimation methods for estimating parameters in SNMMs \citep{robins2000marginal2}.
 In particular, unlike the case with the additive or multiplicative SNMM, it is not possible to guarantee consistent estimation of logistic SNMM parameters even in randomized trials \citep{robins2004estimation}.
-Inference for logistic SNMMs is also much more complicated than that for the multiplicative or additive SNMMs; see, for example, \cite{vansteelandt2003causal,robins2004estimation} and \cite{matsouaka2014likelihood}.
+Inference for logistic SNMMs is also considerably more complicated than that for the multiplicative or additive SNMMs; see, for example, \cite{vansteelandt2003causal,robins2004estimation} and \cite{matsouaka2014likelihood}.
 Furthermore, the logistic SNMMs estimate odds ratios which are not collapsible \citep{rothman2008modern}.
-The non-collapsibility of the odds ratio also limits the interpretability and generalizability of estimates from logistic SNMMs.
+The non-collapsibility of odds ratios limits the interpretability and generalizability of estimates from logistic SNMMs.